bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

-My friend Peter, the inventor of the Yome (pictured above) and proprietor of [Red Sky Shelters](http://redskyshelters.com/) asked me to update a widget that I built for him 9 years ago.
-He is moving his website and the current widget is aesthetically dated and not portable.
+My friend Peter, the inventor of the Yome (pictured above) and proprietor of [Red Sky Shelters](http://redskyshelters.com/) asked me to update an interactive widget that I built for him 9 years ago.
-The widget itself allows a client to show where windows and doors should be placed on the walls of their Yome.

-I wrote a JavaScript version of this widget for this blog post.
-You can see the widget below:
+I usually code in ClojureScript, so I thought it would be interesting to demonstrate how I would go about writing this widget in JavaScript.
+ClojureScript and React together have given me a preference for extremely straightforward, live, functional JavaScript, while abstaining from absolutely everything that isn't needed.

+ClojureScript has inspired me to write my JavaScript in a way that reflects the simplicity of the Yome itself.

+You can interact with the completed JavaScript widget right
+here:

 <div id="example1"></div>